nickaguilos/sendmagazine/_posts/2018-06-20-starter-kit.md

 excerpt: Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Consequatur consequuntur quasi vitae in nisi quibusdam recusandae eaque inventore, ea sunt, adipisci necessitatibus beatae voluptas.
 Impedit accusantium nisi iure nemo inventore.
 ---

 Want to try rock climbing but don’t know where to start?
-Worry not, this article ___ you!
+Worry not, this article has all you need to know in order to begin!

 Climbing is a unique sport that requires not only skills but problem-solving skills as well.
 It is also a full body workout that will guarantee you  (description of climbing that would entice reader to try it out?)